XxeDX/web-traffic-processing/README.md

 - sqlalchemy
 - user_agents

+## Sample Data
-##Sample data can be found in the sample data folder, which contains 500 rows of random generated data.
+Sample data can be found in the sample data folder, which contains 500 rows of random generated data.